-Can Acoustic Wave Therapy Help A Diabetic Man Overcome ED?
+Can Acoustic Wave Therapy Help A Diabetic Man "Get it Up"?

-ED for a diabetic is less likely to occur with good blood sugar control.
-Poorly controlled diabetes and high cholesterol increase the chances of vascular complications, which may lead to ED or other circulatory problems like heart disease.
-And if you already have impaired or disrupted blood circulation in your penis then acoustic wave therapy may be an option for you.
+Sexual performance issues for a diabetic are less likely to occur with good blood sugar control.
+Poorly controlled diabetes and high cholesterol increase the chances of vascular complications, which may lead to having issues "getting it up" or other circulatory problems like heart disease.

 You can check out a list of studies from NCBI that has researched sound wave therapy for diabetics here: